NATIVE SOUTHWEST JEWELRY TERMS

 Fine silver is a metal content of .999 purity.

-German silver or nickle silver is an alloy of copper, nickel, and zinc with NO precious metal content.
+German or nickle silver is an alloy of copper, nickel, and zinc with NO precious metal content.
 Most importantly, this alloy resembles sterling silver and is usually in less expensive jewelry.

 Hallmark is simply a maker’s mark.
 Notably, Indian makers’ marks of the Southwest consist of cast, stamp, or engrave initials or symbols, usually on the backside of a piece of jewelry.